gokulnair2001/Dock-Version-Info/README.md

 ## 9. Privacy Policy and Term of Use

-* I would request each and every user to get through the Privacy Policy and Terms & Conditions of Dock.
+* We would request each and every user to get through the Privacy Policy and Terms & Conditions of Dock.
 Since you are the user of this app you must know your rights on your data.

 <img src="https://user-images.githubusercontent.com/56252259/118301828-2416c980-b501-11eb-9861-5784a5c9c73b.png" height="550" align="center" />

 ## 10. Support

-In order to maintain a good user satisfaction I have added a Support feature where the user can mail me on regarding following points:
+In order to maintain a good user satisfaction we have added a Support feature where the user can mail us on regarding following points:

 1. Feedback
 2. Feature Request
 3. Bug Fix!
+4. Regarding anything about Dock

 <img src="https://user-images.githubusercontent.com/56252259/118302115-76f08100-b501-11eb-8427-480d1cdc3cf0.png" height="550" align="center" />

 ## Suggestions

-* If you find any mistake in this Version info page you can happily contact me at gokulnair.2001@gmail.com or through the Feature Request option available on the settings page :).
+* If you find any mistake in this Version-info page you can happily contact us at gokulnair.2001@gmail.com or through the Feature Request option available on the settings page :).